-UNIL's Faculty of Biology and Medicine has a recently launched a doctoral programme entitled "Quantitative Biology".
-A wide range of research groups are recruiting PhD students, covering areas as diverse as evolution, synthetic biology, plant science, cancer genomics, microbiology, molecular biology, neuroscience, biological imaging, and computational biology.
+UNIL's Faculty of Biology and Medicine has recently launched a doctoral program entitled "Quantitative Biology".
+A wide range of research groups are recruiting PhD students, covering areas as diverse as Genetics, Cell biology, Metabolism, Computational biology, Oncology, Evolution, Microbiology, Imaging, Molecular biology, Neuroscience, Gene regulation, Radiobiology, and Plant science.

 Contract length: The initial contract is for one year and is extendable to a total of 4-5 years.

 Workplace: University of Lausanne, Dorigny or Bugnon, Switzerland